LuanPoi/Discord-Bot-1-Estado/README.md

 # Discord Bot 1: Estado Soviético
-A Discord Bot made by me to improve my coding skills and earn experience with Python, Yaml and APIs.
+This is a Discord Bot made by me in order to improve my python coding skills, as well as gaining experience with Yaml and APIs.

-This Bot was developed to work together two other Bots:
+This bot was developed to work together with the following bots:
 ## Guarda Soviético:
   [github.com/LuanPoi/Discord-Bot-2-Guarda](https://github.com/LuanPoi/Discord-Bot-2-Guarda)